Truist Financial Corporation (TFC) Stock: A Value Analysis

 TFC) stock’s latest price update

-Truist Financial Corporation (NYSE: TFC)’s stock price has increased by 0.25 compared to its previous closing price of 32.49.
-Despite this, the company has experienced a -1.12% fall in its stock price over the last five trading sessions.
+Truist Financial Corporation (NYSE: TFC)’s stock price has increased by 0.58 compared to its previous closing price of 32.89.
+Despite this, the company has experienced a 7.02% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 01/23/23 that Banks Plan Digital Wallet to Compete With PayPal, Apple Pay

 TFC’s Market Performance

-Truist Financial Corporation (TFC) has experienced a -1.12% fall in stock performance for the past week, with a -30.82% drop in the past month, and a -20.79% drop in the past quarter.
-The volatility ratio for the week is 5.68%, and the volatility levels for the past 30 days are at 5.69% for TFC.
-The simple moving average for the last 20 days is -18.33% for TFC stock, with a simple moving average of -28.97% for the last 200 days.
+Truist Financial Corporation (TFC) has experienced a 7.02% rise in stock performance for the past week, with a -29.74% drop in the past month, and a -22.13% drop in the past quarter.
+The volatility ratio for the week is 5.51%, and the volatility levels for the past 30 days are at 5.96% for TFC.
+The simple moving average for the last 20 days is -14.00% for TFC stock, with a simple moving average of -27.59% for the last 200 days.

 Analysts’ Opinion of TFC